Hoffmann77/rki-covid-cases/README.md

 covid_cases.load_rki_csv('path/to/csv')
 ```
 ### Speeding up the loading process:
-Once you have loaded the csv file it's possible to save the processed data to a file on your disk.
+Once you have loaded the csv file it's possible to save the processed data to a file.
-This can significantly speed up the process of loading the data if you whish to run your script more than once.
+This can speed up the process of loading the data significantly if you whish to run your script more than once.
 ```
 #save file.
 covid_cases.save_toFile('desired/path')